Antipurity/webenv/docs/INTERFACES.md

 To use HTTPS instead of HTTP, [specify key and certificate](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/) in `httpsOptions`.

 To prevent others from seeing observations, use random characters as `path`.
 Not extremely secure, but visualization is not exactly a safety-critical application.

+See runtime docs `require('webenv').webView.docs` for details on how interfaces declare themselves viewable.

 ```js
 webenv.filter()